mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 [*8 days later*](https://twitter.com/deliberatecoder/status/1011358706108456960)

 >The site looks weird without a logo.
-I'll hire someone to make a simple logo.
+I'd better hire someone to make a simple logo.

 And on and on.